Basilica of Our Lady of Perpetual Help (Labrador City)

-The Basilica of our Lady of Perpetual Help is a Roman Catholic minor basilica and former cathedral dedicated to the Blessed Virgin Mary located in Labrador City, Newfoundland and Labrador, Canada.
+The Basilica of Our Lady of Perpetual Help is a Catholic minor basilica and former cathedral dedicated to the Blessed Virgin Mary located in Labrador City, Newfoundland and Labrador, Canada.
 The basilica is under the circumscription of the Diocese of Corner Brook and Labrador.
 The church was completed in 1962, and served as the cathedral of the former Diocese of Labrador City–Schefferville.
 The basilica was decreed on June 1, 2007.